Tips for Taking an AAPC Certification Exam

 - If you are sensitive to noise, bring earplugs to eliminate distractions during the exam.

 - Layer your clothing in case the room temperature fluctuates.

 - Successful examinees have well-thumbed code books.
 Become familiar with all parts of your CPT, ICD-9-CM and HCPCS code books.
 Learn how to quickly locate the codes, guidelines, tables, and instructions within them.
 This may be the most important tip we can give you.

 What To Do During The Test

 - Listen carefully while the proctor reads the instructions.
 Ask questions before the examination begins if you do not understand the instructions given.

 - Be especially careful about marking your answer sheet.
-Make sure to correctly fill in your selected bubble on the test grid.
-Exams are machine graded and to ensure an accurate score, bubbles must be filled out as shown on the example on your test grid.
+Be sure to correctly fill in your selected bubble on the test grid.
+Exams are machine graded.
+To ensure an accurate score, bubbles must be filled out as shown on the example on your test grid.

 - Scan the entire test when you are instructed to begin.
 Answer the easiest, shortest questions first – this gives you the experience of succeeding and stimulates associations.

 - Remember to pace yourself.
 You have an average of 2 minutes and 15 seconds to answer each question.
 Stay relaxed and do not panic.
 You will be able to finish.

 - Read each question carefully.
 Note such words in the question as "not, except, most, least and greatest."
 These words are often crucial in determining the correct answer.
 However, there are no "trick" questions on the exam, so don't worry about hidden words or meanings.